 Clearly Amma needs some guidance from Benedict to stem the tide of hoarding.
 Culling the Rule, I came up with some helpful suggestions for her and perhaps for you as well.
 My goal is to help everyone have better discretion regarding “stuff.”

 First, Benedict wants everyone to be given what they need.
 I like what he says about clothing and put this on the list.

 “To provide for laundering and night wear, every monk will need two cowls and two tunics, but anything more must be taken away as superfluous.”
 RB 55.10-11

-Seems to me that the more clothing you have the more difficult it is to store, to keep it all clean and to decide what to wear or take on a trip.
-That last one is a real problem for Jane!
-You ought to see the rushing around before one of her trips away to do a retreat.
-Sort of negates the word “retreat.”
+Seems to me that the more clothing you have the more difficult it is to store, to keep clean and to decide what to wear or take on a trip.
+That last one is a real problem for Amma!
+You ought to see the rushing around before she leaves to lead a retreat away from home.
+Her demeanor negates the word “retreat.”
 Even more important, the more each person has personally, the less there is available for others who really need things like clothes and food.

 “Your way of acting should be different from the world’s way; the love of Christ must come before all else.”
 RB 4.20-21

 Got to go now.
-Jane’s asking for the article (I hope she reads it) and then I’m going to have a heart-to-heart with Ricky about hiding cat toys in beds because Benedict tells me “Go to help the troubled.”
+I’m going to have a heart-to-heart with Br Ricky about hiding cat toys in beds because Benedict tells me “Go to help the troubled.”
 (RB 4.18) See you next time!